Consultant salaries are a topic many readers are dying to learn more about.

 That’s an average of $160-200K in total first year consulting pay.
 Again, consulting summer interns should expect a pro-rated portion minus bonus.
 This does not include retirement contributions.
 Our original estimates were a bit lower, but have been adjusted upward based on emails and the comments below.

 Progression track through partner:

-My numbers have a higher risk of being inaccurate as this is only from personal anecdotes, so if you have better information, email me or comment below
+Our numbers have a higher risk of being inaccurate as this is only from personal anecdotes, so if you have better information, email us or comment below

 - Engagement manager/Project leader: $175-250K

 Senior consultant salaries becomes increasingly variable and performance-based